erickawaguchi/fastcmprsk/README.md

 fastcmprsk is an R package for performing Fine-Gray regression via a forward-backward scan algorithm.

-Official release is available on CRAN and master branch on GitHub.
+Official release is available on CRAN and the master branch on GitHub.

 Features
 ========